yzhihao/yzhihao.github.io/_posts/2017-3-22-《Deep Learning》-Deep Feedforward Networks.md

 Regularization of an estimator works by trading increased bias for reduced variance.

-### why we do not need to leavesthe biases unregularized
+### why we do not need to leaves the biases regularized

 Before delving into the regularization behavior of different norms, we note that for neural networks, we typically choose to use a parameter norm penalty Ω that penalizes only the weights of the affine transformation at each layer and leaves the biases unregularized.
 The biases typically require less data to fit accurately than the weights. **Each weight specifies how two variables interact.
 Fitting the weight well requires observing both variables in a variety of conditions.
 Each bias controls only a single variable.
 This means that we do not induce too much variance by leaving the biases unregularized.
 Also, regularizing the bias parameters can introduce a significant amount of underfitting.** We therefore use the vector **w** to indicate all of the weights that should be affected by a norm penalty, while the vector **θ** denotes all of the parameters, including both w and the unregularized parameters.